Who is Camp Bow Wow®?

 A disruptor model in the dog kennel business

 Dogs visit Camp Bow Wow more than 3 million times a year, and our swiftly growing company has upended the traditional canine kennel model by creating a unique experience for dogs.
 We’re an overnight and day care concept that dogs — and their owners — truly love.
-We are a boarding and grooming franchise with more than 100 units in the U.S. and Canada that generated almost $100 million in revenue in 2015.
-While the $60 billion pet care industry is growing at a robust 5% annual rate, our company is growing almost three times as fast, with 13% year-over-year growth.* We’re looking for more passionate dog lovers who seek a lucrative, high-growth business with long-term sustainability.
+We are a boarding and grooming franchise with nearly 140 units in the U.S. and Canada that generated more than $100 million in revenue in 2016.
+While the $66 billion pet care industry is growing at a robust 7% annual rate, our company is growing almost two times as fast, with 9% year-over-year growth.* We’re looking for more passionate dog lovers who seek a lucrative, high-growth business with long-term sustainability.

 Franchise owners have to love two things: Dogs and business.
 They must love dogs as much as our customers do, and they must love running a business that puts dogs and their well-being first.
 Customers don’t like leaving their dog in a crate while they’re at work, and they abhor the idea of leaving their dog caged in a kennel while they’re out of town.
 Dogs aren’t meant to be warehoused.
 They are meant to be cared for and to play.